Acceptance Tests vs. TDD

 So are they both needed?
-Both can be useful, because they come from different perspectives.
+Both are useful, because they come from different perspectives.

 The difference in isolation offers a clue.
-Each of the TDD tests exercises a behavior in isolation, with no regard for ordering.
-Acceptance tests exercise a set of behaviors as a coherent set, run in a particular order that demonstrates meeting the business requirements.
+Each of the TDD tests exercises a behavior in isolation, as a standalone unit, with no regard for ordering.
+Acceptance tests exercise a set of behaviors as a whole, as a coherent set, run in a particular order that demonstrates meeting the business requirements.

 The main value that acceptance tests offer is that they test completeness from the business perspective.
 The TDD tests verify that each of the behaviors implemented work properly.
 But they can't verify behaviors that haven't been implemented.

 The acceptance tests verify that all the behaviors required have been implemented and work together in such a way as to meet the business goal for the story.